NoNamer777/HHS-Group-3-DVU/frontend/README.md

 This will typically:

-- Start the development server (e.g. via `react-scripts start` or your custom dev script).
+- Start the development server.
-- Open the app in your browser, usually at `http://localhost:5173`
+- You can find the app in your browser, usually at `http://localhost:5173`.

 The server will automatically reload when you make changes to the source files.